 What Is Frugal Living?
 (Are You Just Being A Cheap Skate)

 Frugal Living is being sensible with your money.
 It’s not being a cheapskate; it’s about being resourceful and living within your means.

 Those who live a frugal lifestyle spend their money wisely.
 They seek the best deals on almost everything — utilities, shopping, finance, broadband, travel, etc.

 If you are frugal, you’re resourceful — It’s that simple.

 Below is an example of being frugal in simple terms:

 Bob has been paying £150 each month for his energy.
 He decides to compare prices and discovers a new offer which costs £110 per month.
 A nice little saving.

 Below is an example of being wasteful and NOT frugal:

 Lisa pays £30 each month for a gym membership that she rarely uses.
-She’s been paying this for the past 2 years and won’t cancel — this is being wasteful.
+She’s been paying this for the past two years and won’t cancel — this is wasteful.